HiltonRoscoe/GlossaryMD/vvsg_living_glossary.md

 A gateway system designed to prevent unauthorized access to a private network or intranet that is connected to the internet.
 A [firewall](#firewall) can be implemented in either [hardware](#hardware) or software, or a combination of both.

 ## <a name="firmware"></a>firmware
-A specific class of software encoded directly into a [hardware](#hardware) [device](#device) that controls its defined functions and provides the low-level control for the computer’s specific [hardware](#hardware) (such as the [firmware](#firmware) that initially boots an operating system).
+A specific class of software encoded directly into a [hardware](#hardware) [device](#device) that controls its defined functions and provides the low-level control for the computerâ€™s specific [hardware](#hardware) (such as the [firmware](#firmware) that initially boots an operating system).

 ## <a name="FunctionalConfigurationAudit"></a>Functional Configuration Audit
-Exhaustive verification of every system function and combination of functions cited in the manufacturer’s documentation.
-The FCA verifies the accuracy and completeness of the system’s [Voter](#voter) Manual, Operations Procedures, Maintenance Procedures, and Diagnostic Testing Procedures.
+Exhaustive verification of every system function and combination of functions cited in the manufacturerâ€™s documentation.
+The FCA verifies the accuracy and completeness of the systemâ€™s [Voter](#voter) Manual, Operations Procedures, Maintenance Procedures, and Diagnostic Testing Procedures.

 ## <a name="functionaltest"></a>functional test
 Test performed to verify or validate the accomplishment of one or more functions.